Anna Sewell (1820-1878), English author wrote Black Beauty (1877);

 While in her fifties Sewell first devised the idea to write her own book about horses.
 Initially intended, as she wrote in her diary, to be an instructional work to induce kindness, sympathy, and an understanding treatment of horses little did she know it would become a best-seller.
 Bustling Victorian London’s society, transportation and industry was dependent on horse power, but there were also emerging vegetarian and animal anti-cruelty groups.
 Through the trials and tribulations of Black Beauty we see a cross-section of the working conditions and quality of life for horses.
 Through her timeless moral tale Sewell’s universal message of compassion and understanding contributed to refinements to or in some cases abolishment of bearing or check reins used on carriage horses.
 Cruelly forcing the horse to carry their head at a harsh angle that, while showing off their conformation, causes imbalance, difficulty in breathing, and undue strain on the horse’s neck and back muscles.
 Readers of all ages have come to appreciate Sewell’s endearing tale told by a horse.

 Black Beauty was published just before Sewell’s death on 25 April 1878.
-She now lies buried at the Quaker Burying Ground at Lamas, near the village of Buxton, Norwich county.
+She now lies buried at the Quaker Burying Ground at Lamas, near the village of Buxton, Norwich county, England.

 Biography written by C. D. Merriman for Jalic Inc. Copyright Jalic Inc. 2007.
 All Rights Reserved.